Inside the first Dickey’s Barbecue Pit in Fresno

 Fresno County Sheriff’s spokesman Tony Botti confirmed the restaurant was served eviction papers April 26 and the business was closed by May 7.

 But the restaurant is reopening, according to a Dickey’s spokeswoman.
-The company did not give an exact date for the opening, saying it is expected to be open “by this weekend.”
+The company did not give an exact date for the opening, saying on Thursday that it was expected to be open “by this weekend.”

 The restaurant is changing owners.